 The outsourced semiconductor packaging and test market is very competitive.
 We face substantial competition from established and emerging packaging and test service providers primarily located in Asia, including companies with significant processing capacity, financial resources, local presence, research and development operations, marketing, technology and other capabilities.
-These companies may also have established relationships with many large semiconductor companies that are our current or potential customers.
+These companies may also have established relationships, or enter into new strategic relationships, with many large semiconductor companies that are our current or potential customers, or key suppliers to these customers.
 Consolidation among our competitors could also strengthen their competitive position.
+For example, in 2015, STATS ChipPAC was acquired by Jiangsu Electronics Technology Co., Ltd., and Advanced Semiconductor Engineering, Inc. acquired almost 25% of Siliconware Precision Industries Co., Ltd.